 Direct flights from London Heathrow to Muscat International Airport Oman are approximately 7 hours 40 minutes.
 Oman Air and British Airways offer daily direct flights.
 Indirect flights may stop over in Doha, Dubai or Abu Dhabi with varying stop-over times.
 If you have booked transfer arrangements with us you will be met on arrival by our Tropical Sky representative who will guide you to your transfer vehicle.

 British nationals don’t need to get a visa before travelling to Oman.
 You can get a visa on arrival at any land, sea or air entry port in the country.
 There is a charge for this, payable at the entry desk at immigration.
-The cost varies from approx £11 for stays up to 9 days and £35 for stays of 10 days to one month.
+The cost average is OMR20 (approx £40) for short stay visa - .
 All charges will be in local OMR currency although you can pay with £GBP, €EUR and $USD.
 British Citizens travelling to Oman require a full British passport which must be valid for 6 months after departure from this country.
 All children and infants must also have their own passports.
 Please check up to date visa requirements with the Foreign Office

 Arabic is the official language but English is very widely spoken.